aarontran/g309.2-0.6/Notes.md

 ESAS: vet and submit bug fix for MOS1 CCD4 strip removal; inquire about detector map for PN RMF...

+Verdict: yes, use line ratios to inform fits.
+Use FWC-weighted ARF.
+Don't use normalizations; I think the PN lines + MOS Al lines are strong enough to be better determined from actual data.
+But consider:
+1. maybe let line ratios float, parameterized by constant term
+2. maybe use and freeze normalizations (also freezing ratio), then allow absolute normalization to vary via constant term.

 1. check temporal variation of instrumental lines in (a) FWC data or (b) corner data from DB of public observations